nithyapandurangan/ElevateHome/README.md

 ```

 <p>
-    This is the rtos iplementation of a task  that functions like,asking server for relay states,checking for status,reconnection to wifi,managinf relys,sending sensor data to server
+    This is the implementation of a task  that functions like, asking server for relay states, checking for status, reconnection to wifi, managing relies,sending sensor data to the server
 </p>

 ```c++